getredash/website/src/pages/kb/data-sources/querying-a-google-spreadsheet.md

 {% callout info %}
 **What is the Spreadsheet ID?**

 You can find your Spreadsheet ID in its URL.
-So for example, if the spreadsheet URL is:
+So if the spreadsheet URL is:

 	https://docs.google.com/spreadsheets/d/